 For your own eye health, if you do decide to try RapidLash, or Latisse for that matter, watch for any negative side effects as mentioned above and it never hurts to check with your doctor first.

 Bottom line: RapidLash should work, at least in theory, to provide the lash- and brow-enhancing results you want, but do be mindful of any undesirable changes.
 NOTE: A pricier version of RapidLash is sold as Neulash.
 These lash-enhancing products are nearly identical so there's no need to spend almost twice as much on Neulash (you may see it on cosmetic counters at Neiman Marcus department stores).

 NOTE: RapidLash Eyelash Renewal Serum only works if it contains the ingredient isopropyl cloprostenate.
-It is important to check the ingredient list before purchasing this product, as we have had reports of a different version being sold (this applies to Canada).
 Again, if the RapidLash you're considering does not list isopropyl cloprostenate among its ingredients, it will not provide lash-enhancing results and is not recommended.